agrawalprash/traceable-mixnets/README.md

 ### Manual set up on the host environment (without Docker)

-If you want to install the benchmarks on your local system without Docker, we also provide install scripts for Ubuntu.
+If you want to install the benchmarks on your host environment without using Docker, we also provide install scripts for Ubuntu.
 Each of `db-sm-rsm`, `zksnark-sm-rsm` and `cpsnark-sm` directories contain an `install.sh` script that sets up the dependencies for you.

 #### Setting up `db-sm-rsm`